Emergency department: Non-emergency use

+Issues

 Overcrowding

 Emergency department overcrowding is when function of a department is hindered by an inability to treat all patients in an adequate manner.
 This is a common occurrence in emergency departments worldwide.
 Overcrowding causes inadequate patient care which leads to poorer patient outcomes.
 To address this problem, escalation policies are used by emergency departments when responding to an increase in demand (e.g., a sudden inflow of patients) or a reduction in capacity (e.g., a lack of beds to admit patients).
 The policies aim to maintain the ability to deliver patient care, without compromising safety, by modifying "normal" processes.

 Emergency department waiting times

 Emergency department (ED) waiting times have a serious impact on patient mortality, morbidity with readmission in less than 30 days, length of stay, and patient satisfaction.
 The probability of death increases each 3 minutes for 1% in case of major injuries in the abdomen part.
 (Journal of Trauma and Acute Care Surgery) Equipment in emergency departments follows the prompt treatment principle with the least possible patient transfers from admittance to X-ray diagnostics.
 A review of the literature bears out the logical premise that since the outcome of treatment for all diseases and injuries is time-sensitive, the sooner treatment is rendered, the better the outcome.
 Various studies reported significant associations between waiting times and higher mortality and morbidity among those who survived.
 It is clear from the literature that untimely hospital deaths and morbidity can be reduced by reductions in ED waiting times.